tbnobody/OpenDTU-docs/docs/index.md

 * Configuration management (export / import configurations)
 * Dark Theme

+## Background

+This project was started from [this](https://www.mikrocontroller.net/topic/525778){target=_blank} discussion (Mikrocontroller.net).
+It was the goal to replace the original Hoymiles DTU (Telemetry Gateway) with their cloud access.
+With a lot of reverse engineering the Hoymiles protocol was decrypted and analyzed.

 ## Support

 For support using openHASP you can find us on Github or Discord: